Model & Strategy

 Tolulope Sonuyi credits large parts of his learning and inspiration to his involvement in community-based empowerment work in youth mentorship and community health projects.
 After obtaining his medical degree from the University of Michigan Medical School and completing his Emergency Medicine residency training, he began his Emergency Medicine career at Detroit Medical Center SGH.
 Tolulope has been named Clinical Teacher of the Year, received the Crain’s Health Hero award, and was named 2017 Michigan College Emergency Physician of the Year.

 Raymond Winans is a Detroit native who has used his transformation and triumph over trials to create pathways of promise and motivation for future generations.
 He is one of Detroit’s most prominent voices addressing community organization, gang culture, and street violence.
 He has accomplished a wide range of community work, including founding an organization called Keeping Them Alive, curbing the number of fighting incidents at a high school challenged with violence, and providing leadership for Detroit’s Ceasefire program.
 Ray has been recognized for his impactful work locally and nationally, as a BMe leader, a Willis Young Award national recipient, and recipient of community excellence award by the Wayne County Executive.

-In DLIVE’s first two years, the results for the first 45 DLIVE members were striking.
-While historical recidivism rates in Detroit were 44%, DLIVE had no re-injuries or deaths.
+In DLIVE’s first two years, the results for the first 45 DLIVE participants were striking: while historical recidivism rates in Detroit are 44%, DLIVE had no re-injuries or deaths.

-To date, with over 100 DLIVE members serviced, recurrent injury rates are less than 4%.
+To date, with over 100 people served, recurrent injury rates are less than 4%.

-DLIVE has expanded to include another major trauma center at Detroit Receiving Hospital, and is currently active in several other programmatic initiatives, including an educational curriculum for participants, and targeted outreach in the Juvenile Detention Center.
+DLIVE has expanded to serve the major trauma center at Detroit Receiving Hospital and is implementing several other initiatives, including an educational curriculum for participants and outreach at the Juvenile Detention Center.